nt7nguye/interview/blackjack/README.md

 This is a simple blackjack simulator that evaluates the performance of different blackjack strategies.

-You're expected to submit a strategy (in `submitting.py`) that will be evaluated on how much money you make (or lose) over 10000 rounds.
+You're expected to submit a strategy (in `submitting.py`) that will be evaluated on how much money you make (or lose) over 10000 rounds, starting with a bankroll of $10000.

 Your strategy is expected to inherit from the `Strategy` class in `core/strategy.py`.
 There are two methods you must implement:

+1. `def get_bet_size(self, info: PlayerInformation, bankroll: float) -> float:`:
-- `get_bet_size`: Determine the amount of money to bet before the round starts.
+    - Determine the amount of money to bet before the round starts.
+    - You can use `bankroll` to check how much money you have left before betting
+2. `def get_action(self, info: PlayerInformation, possible_actions: List[Action], bankroll: float) -> Action:`:
-- `get_action`: Determine the next action for a given hand, these include `HIT`, `STAND`, `DOUBLE`, `SPLIT`.
+    - Determine the next action for a given hand, these include `HIT`, `STAND`, `DOUBLE`, `SPLIT`.
+    - You can use `possible_actions` to check what actions are valid
+    - You can use `bankroll` to check how much money you have left before deciding to add more (double / split)

-For each of these methods, you'll be given a `PlayerInformation` object that contains all the information you need to make a decision.
+For each of these methods, you'll be given a `PlayerInformation` object that contains all current and past information you need to make a decision.

-The `PlayerInformation` object contains the following information:
+The `PlayerInformation` object contains the following:

-- `current_game`: The current game state (e.g. the dealer's visible card and your cards and which turn it is)
+- `current_game`: The current game state (e.g. the dealer's visible card and all of your hands and which turn it is)
 - `game_history`: The history of the game (e.g. all the previous cards that have been dealt before)

-You can also use `bankroll` and `possible_actions` to simplify the need to keep track of these internal states yourself.

 ### Given default strategies